YoyoBL/Atsmai/README.md

 ## Instructions

-1. Duplicate the `.env.example` file to `.env.developer.local`, then fill in the required variables.
-For production, create a `.env.local` file.
+1. rename the `.env.example` file to `.env`, then fill in the required variables.
-2. Run `npm run dev`.
+2. Run `npm run build`.
-3. Navigate to your localhost; you'll see a "Click here to seed initial data" button.
-Click it, and the initial data will be loaded.
-Check the console for the user's accounts.
+3. Navigate to localhost

 ## Key Features